-If you’re part of — or close to becoming part of — that statistic, you probably have a lot of questions about what comes next.
-You might even be considering consulting a real estate lawyer.
-So that you can better know what to expect to happen when you default on a mortgage loan — and understand your options — take a look at the following information, including details from a couple mortgage and real estate experts.
+GOBankingRates reached out to a real estate agent to get their take on what really happens when you default on your mortgage and ways to get back on track.
+So that you can better know what to expect to happen when you default on a mortgage loan — and understand your options — take a look at the following information.

-First, it’s important to realize that the definitions and procedures for defaults and foreclosures vary from state to state, said Than Merrill, real estate investor, host of A&E’s “Flip This House,” and CEO and founder of FortuneBuilders, a real estate investment education company.
+It’s also important to realize that the definitions and procedures for defaults and foreclosures vary from state to state.

-And although a homeowner is technically in default much sooner, most banks or lenders will not file a notice of default, along with a demand letter for all payments and penalties, until 90 days after the borrower misses their mortgage loan payment, said mortgage expert Bill Dallas, CEO and co-founder of cloudvirga, a company that helps simplify lending processes.
-This notice will come in the mail, but Dallas added that the lender is required by law to file it with the court system, too.
-“This is called the 90-day lis pendens (public notice) and can be extended by the lender,” said Dallas.
+And although a homeowner is technically in default much sooner, most banks or lenders will not file a notice of default, along with a demand letter for all payments and penalties, until 90 days after the borrower misses their mortgage loan payment.

 It’s possible to default on home equity loans or home equity lines of credit, too.
-But whether or not the lender decides to pursue a foreclosure gets complicated, based on a number of issues, such as the amount of equity in your home, how much your first mortgage is, and other factors.
+But whether or not the lender decides to pursue a foreclosure gets complicated, based on a number of issues, such as the amount of equity in your home, the amount of your first mortgage and other factors.

 When you default on your mortgage, it starts a chain of events that can lead to foreclosure.
 However, it’s often a slow and drawn-out process, during which you have plenty of chances to resolve the issue through such actions as loan modifications, making up missed payments or consulting a mortgage broker.

-Depending on the state you live in, notices of default might also include a notice of sale, declaring the date on which the property will be sold, said Merrill.
-He also said that upon this initial notice of default, you will have the chance to reinstate your mortgage by making any and all payments and late fees due.
-You might also be able to contest the foreclosure request with the court where it was filed, said Merrill.
+Depending on the state you live in, notices of default might also include a notice of sale, declaring the date on which the property will be sold.
+Upon this initial notice of default, you will have the chance to reinstate your mortgage by making any and all payments, including late fees, due.

 Another vital thing to know is whether you have a recourse or non-recourse loan.
 In both cases, the lenders are allowed to seize the asset that’s used as collateral for the loan — in this case, your home.
 However, with a recourse loan, the lender is also allowed to go after other assets as compensation for any amounts the sale of the home does not cover; the lender can come after your other property or sue to garnish your wages.